The Frank Doezema Family History

 Rev. Hoeksema conducted the funeral service at the First Protestant Reformed

 Church of Grand Rapids.
-In the sermon, Hoeksema recalled Jacob’s reply to
+In the sermon, Hoeksema recalled Jacob’s reply to Pharaoh:

-Pharaoh: “And Pharaoh said unto Jacob: ‘How old art thou?’
-And Jacob said unto
+“And Pharaoh said unto Jacob: ‘How old art thou?’
+And Jacob said unto Pharaoh,

-years” (Gen: 47: 8-9).
-Family members wore black bands on their arms over
+47: 8-9).
+Family members wore black bands on their arms over dresses, shirts,

-dresses, shirts, and coats.
+and coats.
+Anskje’s

 death hit Albert, her “baby,” hard.
 After the undertaker Zaagman had embalmed